Rhodnius nasutus

-Rhodnius nasutus

 Rhodnius nasutus is a Chagas disease vector native to the northeast of Brazil.
-It belongs to the family Reduviidae and subfamily Triatominae, which are commonly known as kissing bugs or assassin bugs.
-They are considered a highly important species concerning the infectious Chagas disease as they carry a parasite called Trypanosoma cruzi, that can be transmitted to the blood of mammals, including humans.
+It belongs to the family Reduviidae and subfamily Triatominae, which are commonly known as "kissing bugs" or "assassin bugs".
+They are considered a highly important species concerning the infectious Chagas disease as they carry the parasite Trypanosoma cruzi, that can be transmitted to the blood of mammals, including humans.
 This disease is an important issue in Brazil and central America due to the large number of Rhodnius species inhabiting these areas, however in recent efforts to reduce human infection, multiple variations of pesticides have dramatically reduced Triatomine populations.
 Therefore, the understanding and knowledge of Rhodnius nasutus greatly benefits our efforts in reducing life threatening infections.

 Identification

 R. nasutus species are known for their chromatic pattern and range from red to chestnut-colored.
 These color differences have been hypothesized in many studies to correlate with the species of palm that the insect inhabits.
 Connection to the coloration of R. nasutus and the colors found on the stems and frond bases of the inhabited palm tree suggests a way of camouflage.